UTC 2022 Funding - Cycle 2 Research Projects

 Principal Investigator: Jay X. Wang

-Project Description: Unlike the designs of regular highway embankments or levees, the crest level of a coastal highway embankment must be determined by seriously considering the sea level rising.
+Project Description: Unlike the designs of regular highway embankments or levees, the crest level of a coastal highway embankment must be determined by seriously considering the anticipated coastal water levels and storm surge conditions.
 In the design of a coastal highway embankment, soil fills at different elevations are reinforced with geosynthetic reinforcement.
 To design effective and reliable geosynthetic reinforcement (tensile force calculation, determination of the reinforcement lengths and vertical spacings, etc.), it is imperative to modify the existing design methods.
 A coastal highway embankment is typically subjected to strong hydro-dynamic wave pressures.
 Therefore, during the design process, maximum hydro-dynamic wave pressures consistent with a storm/hurricane with a design return period must be applied to the embankment.

 Click here to learn more